 Sweet corn is inherently sweet, hence the name (yeah, duh … I know), so why would I need to add that much sugar, if any?
 And, could this corn pudding be made without dairy as well?
 Well, before you get too excited, I tried a version without added sugar, milk, or butter and the result was definitely not corn pudding.
 It was tasty and slightly sweet because I baked it at a higher temperature and used super sweet frozen corn, but again it was not corn pudding.
 I’m actually recycling it tonight in one of Mr. GFE’s frittata-type omelets.
 (Shhh, he doesn’t know that he’s cooking dinner yet.)
 But, I did tweak my favorite recipe a bit.
 I reduced the sugar from ½ cup to 1/3 cup and it’s still plenty sweet to me.
 I also used half the amount of butter called for, so I only used one tablespoon.
 I’m sure that this pudding could be made dairy-free just by using the non-dairy versions of milk and butter.
 A refined sugar-free version is probably also doable, by replacing the granulated sugar with honey, agave, or similar.
 While Mr. GFE loves corn, he has never been a fan of corn pudding.
 I think it’s because of its usual “syrupy” sweetness, so I’m hoping he’ll like my new and improved version.
 And, I hope you will, too!
 Incidentally, I took more than a taste for breakfast … hence, the missing portion in the photo below.

-- 2 tbsp flour (I used my regular gluten-free flour mix**)
+- 2 tbsp flour (I used my Two-Ingredient Gluten-Free Flour Mix)

 Be sure to check out their recipes (and their blogs, too) and join me back here at gfe tomorrow for dessert!